-3. Capital Gains Incurred When the Fund Is Sold

 Paying the two taxes mentioned above takes care of the investor’s requirements in a particular calendar year.
 But there’s still the matter of the remaining 50-cent gain in the fund’s value from the example above.
-This is the gain that remains embedded in the fund’s share price, and that the investor will need to pay upon the sale of the fund.
+It is the gain that remains embedded in the fund’s share price, and that the investor will need to pay upon the sale of the fund.

 For the sake of simplicity, let’s say ABC Fund makes no further trades, but the two outlined in the previous section.
 The investor sells the fund in February of the year following their initial purchase for $10.50 a share.
 Since the investor initially paid $10.00, the remaining 50 cents is also taxable as a capital gain (in this case, a long-term capital gain since the fund was held for more than a year).

-UPDATED: